WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/author-experience.md

 ## A Better Solution

-Replacing the Placeholder and TextControl when it is selected or not is jarring and not an ideal situation for this block.
-This was mainly used to illustrate what can be done depending on your block.
-It is important to think about the author's experience using the block.
+The switching between a Placeholder and input control works well with a visual element like an image or video, but for the text example in this block we can do better.

-The simpler and better solution is to modify the editor.css to include the proper style for the textfield, this will give the stylized text while typing.
+The simpler and better solution is to modify the `editor.css` to include the proper stylized text while typing.

 Update `editor.css` to: